A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

     </tr>
 </table>

-Say our line in question has $m$ total spaces to distribute into $n$ total gaps, the ideal version of our problem can be defined as:
+If our line has $m$ total spaces to distribute into $n$ total gaps, the ideal version of our problem can be defined as:

 > Find a way to represent $\frac{432m}{n}$ as an integer linear combination of $120$, $144$, $45$, $216$, and $160$